Woodlands Church is excited to be hosting four full time residents for the 2025-2026 Ministry Year.

 What is the purpose of residency?

 The primary goal is to train and develop Ministry Leaders for full-time work in the church.
-The success of this work will be gauged by how many of our residents find immediate placement in full-time roles in churches.
+The success of this work will be gauged by how many of our residents find immediate placement in full-time ministry roles.

 Secondarily, Woodlands benefits by bringing fresh eyes, energy, and passion into its regular ministry programming.
 We are excited by the opportunity to train and mentor these young leaders.